jarnokoetsier/MidlifeDementiaRisk/README.md

 1. Can a robust and computationally feasible **feature selection** method be established to reduce the dimensionality of the data?
 2. Can reliable DNA methylation-based models for the **prediction** of a person’s LIBRA, CAIDE1, and CAIDE2 scores and risk factors be constructed in a general population cohort?
 3. Does the extension of the dementia risk score models with **polygenetic risk scores (PGSs)** of dementia risk factors, subtypes, and comorbidities improve predictive power?
-4. Can the LIBRA, CAIDE1, CAIDE2, and risk factor models be used for estimation of a person’s **dementia risk** in dementia-associated cohorts?
+4. Can the LIBRA, CAIDE1, CAIDE2, and risk factor models be used to predict **dementia** and **cognitive impairment** status in dementia-associated cohorts??
 5. What **biological processes** are captured by the most important features of the risk factor models?

 ## Workflow